Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 STEP 06 CNC machining on critical features

-Why Sand Casting Is Used for Large and Complex Parts
+Why OEM Buyers Use Sand Casting for Large and Complex Parts

-Sand casting is commonly used in prototype-to-production planning when part geometry, tooling budget, and secondary machining strategy must be balanced early.
+Sand casting is commonly used in prototype-to-production planning for sand cast OEM parts when part geometry, alloy choice, tooling budget, machining allowance, and inspection requirements must be aligned before RFQ approval.

-The primary solution for housings, machine bases, pump bodies, and covers that are too large or heavy for high-cost permanent tooling routes.
+Suitable for housings, machine bases, pump bodies, brackets, covers, and structural metal components that are too large, heavy, or low-volume for high-cost permanent tooling routes.

 Complex Internal Geometry

-Sand cores enable the formation of intricate internal passages and irregular cavities that would be cost-prohibitive to machine from solid billets.
+Sand cores can form internal passages, ribs, cavities, and irregular geometry that would be expensive or inefficient to machine completely from solid billet material.

 Lower Tooling Commitment

-Selected when the project requires prototype validation, bridge production, or low annual volumes without the upfront investment of hard steel dies.
+Often selected when the project needs prototype validation, bridge production, or low annual volume without committing to expensive hard tooling before demand is proven.

-Sand casting is usually the right process when part size, geometry, tooling budget, and secondary machining strategy are aligned early in the project.
+Sand casting is usually the right process when part size, alloy flexibility, tooling budget, wall thickness, structural requirements, and post-casting machining strategy are aligned before RFQ.
+It is best used when critical features can be machined and inspected rather than controlled entirely as-cast.

 Best-Fit Part and Design Conditions

-• Housings, Pump Bodies & Covers: Ideal for large, heavy-walled components or parts with internal cavities that would increase billet machining costs.
+• Housings, Pump Bodies and Covers: Suitable for large, heavy-walled components or parts with internal cavities where full billet machining would create excessive cost and material waste.

-• Complex Internal Geometry: Sand cores enable the formation of internal flow paths and irregular cavities difficult or wasteful to machine from solid stock.
+• Complex Internal Geometry: Sand cores can form internal flow paths, ribs, cavities, and irregular geometry that are difficult or inefficient to machine completely from solid stock.

 Program and Volume Conditions

-• Bridge Production: Practical when annual demand is developing and the program needs parts before high-volume processes are justified.
+• Bridge Production: Practical when annual demand is still developing and the program needs functional metal parts before high-volume casting or permanent tooling is justified.

-• Lower-Volume OEM Programs: Selected when tooling commitment and alloy flexibility must be balanced across smaller production runs.
+• Lower-Volume OEM Programs: Selected when tooling investment, alloy flexibility, structural performance, and inspection scope must be balanced across smaller production runs.

-• Manufacturing Planning: Sand casting is often considered during prototype-to-production planning to optimize process fit and tooling economics.
+• Manufacturing Planning: Sand casting is often considered during prototype-to-production planning for sand cast OEM parts to compare process fit, tooling economics, material selection, machining scope, and validation risk before RFQ.

 When Sand Casting Is Not the Right Process

-Sand casting should be screened out early when the drawing requires a surface, wall section, dimensional condition, or annual volume that would increase risk, machining burden, or total project cost.
+Sand casting should be screened out early when the drawing requires surface quality, wall thickness, dimensional control, repeatability, or annual volume that would increase defect risk, machining burden, inspection difficulty, or total project cost.

-• Class-A Cosmetic Surfaces As-cast grainy texture is not suitable for smooth, uniform, consumer-facing aesthetic requirements.
+• Class-A Cosmetic Surfaces As-cast sand texture is not suitable for smooth, uniform, consumer-facing aesthetic surfaces without extensive secondary finishing.

-• Tight Positional Accuracy (As-Cast) Poor fit when bores or mating features must hold tight location control without post-cast machining.
+• Tight Positional Accuracy As-Cast Not a good fit when bores, datums, sealing faces, or mating features must hold tight location control without post-casting CNC machining and inspection.

-• Small Precision Parts Investment casting or CNC is better for compact, detail-sensitive parts requiring finer feature definition.
+• Small Precision or Fine-Detail Parts Investment casting, die casting, or CNC machining may be better for compact, detail-sensitive parts that require finer surfaces, sharper features, and tighter repeatability.

 Aluminum Alloy Castings